ssvassiliev/Summer_School_General/_episodes/07-input_output.md

 > - Neither of these are things to do right this minute!
 {: .challenge}

-The most important part you should know is that the parallel filesystem is optimized for storing large shared files which can be possibly accessible from many computing nodes.
+The most important part you should know is that the parallel filesystem is optimized for storing large shared files that can be possibly accessible from many computing nodes.
 So, it shows very poor performance to store many small size files.
 As you may get told in our new user seminar, we strongly recommend users not to generate millions of small size files.

 —-- Takeaways:

 - I/O is complicated.
-If you really want to know what performs best, you’ll have to experiment.
+If you want to know what performs best, you’ll have to experiment.
 - A few large IO operations are better than many small ones.
 - A few large files are usually better than many small files.
 - High-level interfaces (e.g. HDF5) are your friends, but even they’re not perfect.